0x80/yurnalist/README.md

 Elegant console output borrowed from [Yarn](https://yarnpkg.com).

 ## Introduction
-Pretty console output makes you happy.
-Yarn is doing a really nice job with that.
-Yurnalist extracts the part of Yarn responsible for that and makes it available for standalone use in any other Node.js commandline tools.
+Pretty console output makes people happy, and Yarn is doing a really nice job.
+Yurnalist isolates the part of Yarn responsible for handling the console and makes it available for standalone use in any other Node.js commandline tools.

 Yurnalist can be used to display many differnt things in the console besides simple messages, including progress bars, activity spinners, process steps, objects, lists, trees and tables.